yangjames/Calico/README.md

 # Dependencies

 * Calico is not compatible with Ubuntu 20.04 the minimum supported version is 22.04.
-* Install the latest version of the CUDA sdk
 * The version of Ceres that ships with 22.04 is too old for Calico, run `./scripts/install-ceres.sh` to install the latest version.
+* * Optional: Install the latest version of the CUDA sdk before you install Ceres

 You will also need the following dependencies: